bartificer/programming-by-stealth/docs/pbs19.md

 Build up your solution in the following way:

+### Step 1

-1. Define a constructor function for your prototype (it must be named the same as the prototype we are building, i.e. `ComplexNumber`).
+Define a constructor function for your prototype (it must be named the same as the prototype we are building, i.e. `ComplexNumber`).

     1. For now, the constructor will not take any arguments.
     2. In the constructor, Initialise a key named `_real` to the value 0.